pritom169/django-an-introduction/README.md

 ```

 > F is Django’s F expression.
 It lets you refer to a database field’s value directly in the query, so the math/comparison happens in SQL, not in Python.
 F('unit_price') \* 0.8 builds the expression “take each row’s unit_price and multiply by 0.8”.

+### Querying Generic Relationships

+As we have already mentioned a the store app and models app are separated.
+We have deliberately kept them separate just to make them more reusable.

+However we can connect them using ContentType table.
+On the database named `content_type`.
+For that we need to import the models from ContentType table in order to connect those two items.